Summary and Setup

 1. It comes with pandoc pre-installed.

-3. A dedicated BASH console so you can easily switch between R and Git operations.
+3. It provides a dedicated BASH console so you can easily switch between R and Git operations.

 5. On Windows, it will automatically detect your R installation without you needing to edit your PATH.